rikedyp/LearnDyalog/docs/getting-started/index.md

 # Getting started with Dyalog APL
 You do not need to install anything to get started using and learning the APL language.

-You can get started with the materials listed here using the [TryAPL online interpreter](https://tryapl.org).
+You can get started with the [introductory materials listed here](./introductions.md) using the [TryAPL online interpreter](https://tryapl.org).

 ## Quick Start
-If you do decide to install Dyalog, the following instructions should get you up and running with a standard workflow.
+If you do decide to install Dyalog, the following instructions should get you up and running with a basic workflow.

 ### Installing Dyalog
 You can [download Dyalog for free](https://www.dyalog.com/download-zone.htm) from the Dyalog website.
 Also see the [installation instructions for the latest version of Dyalog on all platforms](https://docs.dyalog.com/latest/setup_readme.htm).

+For a walkthrough of installing Dyalog and beginning to the development environments, see [Chapter 2 of Mastering Dyalog APL](https://mastering.dyalog.com/Getting-Started.html).

 ### Interactive REPL